This page provides a brief history of the Histon Road scheme and some key information which has informed the project since its inception.

 Further development of the scheme

-Following public feedback and the responses to the original consultation, it was decided that the 'Do Maximum' option would be carried forward, but with the exception of banning right-turns and widening the highway.
-Therefore, the scheme would aim to improve public transport journey times and encourage cycling and walking journeys while reducing congestion, but without limiting vehicle movements and the purchasing of private property.
+Following public feedback and the responses to the original consultation, it was decided that the 'Do Maximum' option would be carried forward, but with the exception of the banned turns into Warwick Road.
+Therefore, the scheme would aim to improve public transport journey times and encourage cycling and walking journeys to help reduce reliance on the car.

 These proposals have been the subject to further public engagement and design work by the Project Team, and are now being put forward for public consultation.